All-day kindergarten classes will make their debut at all 12 elementary schools Wednesday.

 Support and opposition

-Last summer, 85 percent of parents who completed a district survey were in favor of bringing an all-day program to Valley View, though the prospect of a monthly fee for the program and the decision to lay off teachers and staff were met with opposition.
+Last summer, were in favor of bringing an all-day program to Valley View, though the prospect of a monthly fee for the program and were met with opposition.

 The district has instead charged parents a one-time fee for the kindergarten program.